Tehambuli/The-Teacher-App/README.md

             access to the website.
             2nd page needs to have rules they follow: asking questions about students, leaving students name out and teacher name out to protect everyone.
 This is not a forum to bast students, teachers, admin, etc. It's here to support and help them.

+9/9/2023
+            Good amount of updates for this website/APP.
+It's still in pieces and I need to bring it together and upload all of the code here.
+It needs to go to my coding computer.
+I am going to do this for all the APPs, and I need to review and start adding flutter to all of my website as well!